 This is user configurable only when the Power Management category is set to User Defined.
-When enabled and after the set time of system inactivity, video will be shut off while all other devices still operate at full speed.
+When enabled and after the set time of system inactivity, the CPU clock will run at a speed slower than the speed during Doze mode (1/3 of full speed) while all other devices still operate at full speed.